 - With evidence – through sustained public and professional recognition – of civic and cultural design leadership;

 - With knowledge of major gallery/museum design and how this optimises public access;

 - Having expertise in sustainability – in design, construction and use; and

 - A strong design-management ethos and proven experience of delivering projects that meet the brief and are delivered on time and on budget.

-The applicant teams should include (as a minimum) the following disciplines:
+At stage one of the process, applicant teams were requested to include (as a minimum) the following disciplines: